ubco-mds-2020-labs/w2020-data599-capstone-projects-statistics-canada-transit/weekly-updates/README.md

 ### Week 3 (May 24 - May 28)

 ### Week 2 (May 17 - May 21)
+- Researched R Shiny and Dash for dahsboard visualizations (Graham)
 - Started ggplot visualizations
 - Wrote custom range normalization functions, scoring functions, improved score script comments, and created a accessibility score set folder (Luka)